axelvaldez/radical-companies/_posts/force/2023-04-18-capital-v-force.markdown

 </div>

 <h1>Capital v Force</h1>
  <p>Capital versus force, that is of the things that Karl Mark is remembered for: capital to buy force, versus the proletariat’s sacrificial force.
 A distinction without a difference.
 Capitalists won’t have their way anymore based on their capital.
-A New Man, emancipated from egotism, will rise and will run the (same) <span class="_paradigm">FIAT<span> system on behalf of the proletariat.</p>
+A New Man, emancipated from egotism, will rise and will run the (same) <span class="_paradigm">FIAT</span> system on behalf of the proletariat.</p>
  <div class="_speakera">First, the proletariat will take the capitalist down by <em>force</em>.
 Then they will use the riches they capture to create a system that is fair to the proletariat.</div>
  <div class="_speakerb">Good.
 But how will this fair-to-all situatiobn come about?</div>
  <div class="_speakera">Well, we will figure that out as we go.
 In the meantime, we will hold the capital on behalf of the proletariat.</div>